AnaGSData/friends-vs-bigbang-powerbi/README.md

 The datasets and supporting files are included in the repository when file size allows.

-If the original Power BI file or full datasets are not included due to file size limitations, the repository focuses on documenting the dashboard objective, structure, analytical approach and final insights.
+If the original Power BI file or full dashboard export is not included due to file size limitations, the repository focuses on documenting the dashboard objective, analytical approach, visual storytelling structure and final insights.

 ---